Power Base Converter

 The Power Base Converter does not contain any Master System components but acts as a pass-through port.
-The converter contained 2 slots.
-The top slot was for cartridge based games.
-The front slot was for card based games and accessories.
-The Power Base Converter would be fully compatible with the cost-reduced Mega Drive II, were it not for the different shape of the Mega Drive II's casing.
+The converter contains two slots; a top slot for cartridge-based titles and a front slot for card-based games and accessories.
+The Power Base Converter would be fully compatible with the cost-reduced Mega Drive II, were it not for the different shape of the Mega Drive II's plastic casing.

-One can remove or modify the PBC casing, allowing it to work on a Mega Drive II.
-The alternative is the differently shaped Master System Converter II, though this accessory was only released in Europe.
-The Master System Converter II is also fully compatible with the original Mega Drive, but lacks the ability to run cards.
+In Europe the differently shaped Master System Converter II was released in order to satisfy Mega Drive II owners.
+This accessory is also fully compatible with the original Mega Drive, but lacks the ability to run cards.

 In order to achieve backwards compatibility, the original Master System central processor and sound chip (the Z80 and SN76489) are included in the Mega Drive/Genesis and the new Video Display Processor is capable of the Master System VDP's mode 4 (though it cannot run in modes 0, 1, 2, or 3, so cannot run SG-1000 games).
 Once a Master System game is inserted, the system's bus controller chip (later integrated with the I/O chip into a single multi-purpose ASIC) will put the Z80 in control leaving the 68000 idle.